Septic System Pumping Quotes

 Septic System Pumping detail Septic System Pumping detail Septic System Pumping detail

-$1,200 - $2,800 (smaller scope)
+$1,200 - $2,800 (standard septic system pump-out)

 Project Type Typical Range

-Septic Tank Pumping $200 - $600
+Septic tank pumping $200 - $600

-Septic System Inspection $150 - $400
+Septic system inspection $150 - $400

-Drain Field Repair $2,000 - $6,000
+Drain field repair $2,000 - $6,000

-Septic System Installation $4,000 - $10,000
+Septic system upgrade $4,000 - $10,000

 $